osegbotonie/enterprise-m365-administration-lab/docs/14-ca-005-risk-based-access.md

 or Remediation Required
 ```

+The organization should validate that the response is appropriate to the level of risk detected.

 ---

 ## 10. Incident Response Integration

-Risk-based access should connect with the organization's security incident response process.
+Risk-based access should integrate with the organization's security incident response process.

 ```text id="4ud4sn"
 Risk Detected